 We are passionate about walking tours in each place that we visit, especially the walking tour of Funchal Madeira that we took with Beata from History Tellers.
-In the couple of hours, we spent in Beata’s company, we learned so much about Funchal, its history and came across squares and alleyways that we had not visited before in Funchal.
+In a couple of hours, we spent in Beata’s company, we learned so much about Funchal, and its history and came across squares and alleyways that we had not visited before in Funchal.

 The following has been taken directly from the website of History Tellers.
-We have included it because we are impressed with the program and we urge fellow visitors to Madeira to support this initiative.
+We have included it because we are impressed with the program and we urge fellow visitors to Madeira Island to support this initiative.

 “History Tellers are part of the Madeiran Heritage project developed by the University of Madeiran Student’s Union (AAUMa) to publicize and preserve Madeira’s tangible and intangible heritage.

 The University of Madeira Students’ Union (AAUMa) has developed several cultural and scientific enterprises aimed at connecting the history and culture of Portugal, with an emphasis on Madeira Island.

 These enterprises have enabled the development of various projects aimed to support our most disadvantaged students at the University.
 The most significant of these projects is the Nourishment Fund which, since its creation in 2013, has financed thousands of meals for students.
 Together with the Scholarship Fund, which aims to provide some school supplies, AAUMa has been able to help many students who may have otherwise found themselves struggling financially.

 One of the ways in which we raise money for our social projects is through the History Tellers.
 This program aims to present the Funchal of the past and the present day.
 In this unique experience, a student (Beata was our guide) guides a group of visitors around the old streets and buildings of the city describing the fascinating history of Funchal.

 Through constantly updated historical research, we tell Funchal’s story, how and why it has transformed into the fascinating city that stands today.”Find out more about the tour here